-As part of the process of preparing financial statements, we are required to estimate and accrue expenses, the largest of which are research and development expenses.
+As part of the process of preparing financial statements, we are required to estimate and accrue expenses, the largest of which is research and development expense.
 This process involves the following:

-- communicating with appropriate internal personnel to identify services that have been performed on our behalf and estimating the level of service performed and the associated cost incurred for the service when we have not yet been invoiced or otherwise notified of actual cost; - estimating and accruing expenses in our consolidated financial statements as of each balance sheet date based on facts and circumstances known to us at the time; and - periodically confirming the accuracy of our estimates with service providers and making adjustments, if necessary.
+- communicating with appropriate internal personnel to identify services that have been performed on our behalf and estimating the associated cost incurred for the service when we have not yet been invoiced or otherwise notified of actual cost; - estimating and accruing expenses in our consolidated financial statements as of each balance sheet date based on facts and circumstances known to us at the time; and - · periodically confirming the accuracy of our estimates with service providers and making adjustments, if necessary.